confluentinc/ksql/docs/developer-guide/join-streams-and-tables.rst

 Your KSQL applications must meet specific requirements for joins to be successful.

+Co-partitioned data
-**Co-partitioned data**: Input data must be co-partitioned when joining.
+    Input data must be co-partitioned when joining.
 This ensures that input records with the same key, from both sides of the join, are delivered to the same stream task during processing.
 It’s your responsibility to ensure data co-partitioning when joining.
 For more info, see Partition Data to Enable Joins [TBD new topic].

+KEY property
-**KEY property**: If you set the KEY property in a KSQL query, ensure that both of the following conditions are true:
+    If you set the KEY property when you create a table, ensure that both of the following conditions are true:

     * For every record, the contents of the message key of the Kafka message itself must be the same as the contents of the column set in KEY.
     * The KEY property must be set to a column of type VARCHAR or STRING.

 TBD: code snippet